robsimmons/agda-lib/README.md

 This is a version of the
 [structural focalization](http://arxiv.org/abs/1109.6273) development, which I had previously played out [in Twelf](http://twelf.org/wiki/Focusing), played out in Agda.
-Here are the parts.
+Here are the parts, which mostly correspond to sections in the paper.

  - Foc.agda - focused sequent calculus, weakening (Section 2)
  - Cut.agda - cut admissibility (Section 3)